BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_Multisig_Public_Keys.md

 Though you used `bitcoin-cli` to create a multisig address, it won't be in any of your wallets.

-To import it, you first need to create a watch-only wallet (without private keys and without any keys of its own):
+To import it into a wallet, you first need to create a watch-only wallet (without private keys and without any keys of its own):
 ```
 $ bitcoin-cli -named createwallet wallet_name="watchmulti" disable_private_keys=true blank=true
 {